HackYourFuture/Project/documentation/guide-newproject.md

 GET /
 ```

-> **Note 1** - order is important.
-Routes defined first in code will trigger when match
+> **Note 1** - The order is important.
+Routes defined first in the server-side code will trigger and be executed when it's a match.
-> **Note 2** - once route handler was triggered, it will not proceed to another matching route handler, unless you use **next()** function.
-Next function is being provided as 3rd argument to handler functions.
+> **Note 2** - Once a route handler is triggered, it will not proceed to another matching route handler, unless you use **next()** function.
+Next function is being provided as 3rd argument to handler functions, but it is optional and can therefore be left if not needed.
 >
 > ```js
 > app.get("*", function logGetRequests(req, res, next) {